apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Vision Pro launch: all the news about Apple's pricey new headset**
+**Chile’s wildfires kill at least 112, as Boric warns death toll to rise**

-You can read more about it [here](https://www.theverge.com/24059284/apple-vision-pro-launch-day-news).
+You can read more about it [here](https://www.aljazeera.com/news/2024/2/5/chiles-wildfires-kill-at-least-99-as-boric-warns-death-toll-to-rise).

 ## Requirements
 - Python 3.8